ehelin/TgimbaSeleniumTests/README.md

 This project was created to test TGIMBA.
 It includes User Interface (UI) and Application Programmatic Interface (API) tests to verify functionality.

 *******
 NOTE:  This project is for the .NET Framework version of TGIMBA.
-The application has been updated to .NET Core and is available
+The application has been updated to .NET Core (tests included within solution) and is available <a href="https://github.com/ehelin/TgimbaNetCore/">here</a>.
-<a href="https://github.com/ehelin/TgimbaNetCore/">here</a>.
-UI/API tests are included within the .NET Core version of TGIMBA
 *******

 ## Related Projects/Items